Engineering-Good/EyeHear/README.md

 We are a group of volunteers working with the hard of hearing community in Singapore to develop a wearable device that displays speech as text to facilitate their participation in face to face interactions.

-Currently, the ard-Of-Hearing community uses speech-to-text apps to tell what is being said during a conversation.
+Currently, the Hard-Of-Hearing community uses speech-to-text apps to tell what is being said during a conversation.
 However, from our discussions with our community partner, it has come to our attention that these conventional methods of communication used by the deaf and hard of hearing pose a limitation where it is inconvenient and inefficient for them to keep looking at an app on their phone during a conversation.
 They will not be able to maintain eye contact with others during the conversation, thus limiting their ability to engage in face-to-face communication.
 As face-to-face conversations are part of our daily lives, this limitation proves to be a major problem which we aim to solve.

 Here's a quick demo of the device: